 Appropriate: The language and themes of your quest should be appropriate for all students.
 Avoid strong or offensive language, shocking themes, discrimination, and violence.

 Accessible: Your quest should be in English and contain files or assignments that other teachers can access.
 (The Marketplace will be in other languages at a future date.)

 - Proofread: Make sure to submit the final reviewed version of your quest.
 Make sure to check for consistency in the story and for grammar and spelling mistakes before submitting your work.

 If you want, you can make your quest that much better by using:

 An original and compelling storyline: Using a story in a quest is not mandatory, but it does help students feel engaged with your content.
 Create a compelling story from scratch to make it a hit.

 Copyright-free content: Make sure that the content you use in your quest is either free of rights or that the source is properly cited when you use it in your work.

 - Self-paced objectives and branching paths: Using Classcraft features within your quest and promoting personalized and differentiated learning will make them that much more interesting for other teachers.

 Why was my quest denied?

-Is difficult to read or understand (your quest contains too many typos or is confusing to read and understand)
+Is difficult to read or understand (your quest contains too many typos or is confusing to read)